Heini119/Heini119/README.md

 ### About me
-My name is Heini Käräjämäki and I'm a student at LAB University of Applied Sciences.
+My name is Heini Käräjämäki and I currently study Information and Communication Technology at LAB University of Applied Sciences.
+I also have an MA in Ethnomusicology from Tampere University.